neondatabase/website/content/docs/reference/feeds.md

 ## Subscribe to feeds in Slack

-To receive updates in Slack, you can paste the following command with the desired RSS feed into your Slack channel:
+To receive updates in Slack, enter the `/feed subscribe` command with the desired RSS feed into your Slack channel:

 ```bash
 /feed subscribe https://neon.tech/docs/changelog/rss.xml